Jimmy Doherty

 Jimmy Doherty (born 24 May 1975) is an English television presenter and farmer.
-A childhood friend of Jamie Oliver, Doherty is known for the show Jimmy's Farm, detailing the operation of the Essex Pig Company that he and his wife Michaela Furney own in Suffolk.
+Doherty is known for the show Jimmy's Farm, detailing the operation of the Essex Pig Company that he and his wife Michaela Furney own in Suffolk.

 Early life

 Born in Ilford, Doherty moved to Clavering in Essex at the age of three.
 A childhood friend of Jamie Oliver, he attended Clavering Primary School and then studied at Newport Free Grammar School.
-Whilst at Newport Grammar School Doherty ran a magazine called ‘The Natural Choice’ sparking his love of nature and animals.
+Whilst at Newport Grammar School Doherty ran a magazine called 'The Natural Choice' sparking his love of nature and animals.

 From the age of 13 he worked in the tropical butterfly house at Mole Hall Wildlife Park in Saffron Walden, assisting with the menagerie of different animals ranging from otters to chimpanzees.
 Doherty left Mole Hall, aged 24, to focus on his academic commitments.

 He has a degree in animal biology from the University of East London and studied for a PhD in entomology at Coventry University's zoology department.

 Career

 Doherty served for five years in the Royal Corps of Signals.

-In 2002, he appeared as a friend and guest on Oliver's Twist in the episodes "Painting Party in 2002 "Flash in the Pan" in 2003.
+He appeared as a friend and guest on BBC's Oliver's Twist in the episodes "Painting Party" in 2002 "Flash in the Pan" in 2003.

-He then trained as a pig farmer, where, in 2002, he met runner Furney, when Channel 4's filming for Jamie's Kitchen took it to the Cumbrian farm where he was working.
+He trained as a pig farmer when, early in 2002, he met Michaela Furney, then a runner for Channel 4's Jamie's Kitchen, when filming took it to the Cumbrian farm where he was working.